Demo: Repackage Silent Installations Using Wrapping

 Run EMCO MSI Package Builder.
 By default, you should see the opened Repackage Installation wizard at the start of the program.
 If it doesn't open automatically, you may click the Repackage Installation button on the Home Ribbon page.
 Once the wizard is launched, read the welcome information and press the Next button.

 Step 3.
-Select the Wrap Installation option
+Select the Wrapping option

 Step 4.
 Specify the installation file and the installation options